silviamaggi/smd-com/_posts/2020-06-12-responsive-design-at-ten.md

 ### Glossier’s Mobile Navigation

-This week’s first article is about **challenging assumptions**.
+This article is about **challenging assumptions**.
 [Glossier](https://www.glossier.com/){:target="_blank" rel="noopener"}’s user experience department studied how people **navigate** their site and found that the very commonly used **hamburger** menu on mobile didn’t work for them.
 It’s an old article, and in the meantime they redesigned the navigation, but it’s still a good read.

 [**Read the article**](https://medium.com/glossier/glossiers-mobile-navigation-4a944e65b0b7){:target="_blank" rel="noopener"} on Medium.